pluralsight/guides/draft/interesting-apis/requesting-e-signatures-in-a-chat-with-pusher-hellosign-and-spring-boot/article.md

 spring.h2.console.enabled=true
 ```

-The rest of the properties in the `application.properties` file tell Hibernate to print in the console the generated SQL statements for debugging purposes.
+The rest of the `application.properties` file tell Hibernate to print in the console the generated SQL statements for debugging purposes.

 Now that we have our schema, let's create the JPA entities that will represent the database tables.